Act III Publishing: Formation of Act III Publishing

 ACT III Publishing was formed in 1986 as a subsidiary of Act III Communications and was led by long-time Lear Associate Paul David Schaeffer from its formation until 1991.
 Schaeffer had worked with Lear at Embassy Communications prior to its sale to The Coca-Cola Company and was the initial Chief Financial Officer of Act III Communications and negotiated the acquisition of Channels.
 Schaeffer was appointed CEO of Act III Publishing in January 1987.

 Following the acquisition of Channels, Act III acquired Marketing and Media Decisions, a trade magazine covering the advertising and marketing business with a focus on the management and operations of marketing organizations.
 The magazine was acquired from its management/owners Robert C. Gardner, President; David C. Bentley, Publisher; and Venture lending Associates in October 1986.
 Bentley and Gardner had acquired the magazine in 1982 from the founder Norman R. Glenn for a reported $7 million.
 The title was eventually sold by Act III to Affiliated Publications (owners of The Boston Globe) in October 1990.

 Mix Publications was acquired in January 1989.
 Mix Magazine is a trade magazine that specializes in audio and video engineering for professionals in the music and Film/TV industries.
 The acquisition also included Electronic Musician which covers the technology and gear used by professional musicians whether onstage or in the studio.
 Mix was launched in 1977 by David Schwartz and Penny Jacob in Marin, CA near San Francisco under the name The Mix.
 Mix acquired the start-up magazine Electronic Musician in 1985.
 Electronic Musician was launched in 1975 as Polyphony as a hobbyist magazine for musicians using technology edited by founder Marvin Jones.
 In 1980, well-known audio engineer Craig Anderton became editor and re-focused the magazine on professional musicians and the emerging technology of MIDI recording (MIDI is an acronym that stands for Musical Instrument Digital Interface).
 Mix started the Technical Excellence and Creativity Awards (TEC) in 1985 and subsequently sponsored the launch of the Mix Hall of Fame in 1988 and the Les Paul Awards in 1991.
 Mix also published the Mix Bookshelf, a series of reference books.

-The Mix group was sold to Primedia in 1990 which subsequently spun them off as part of Prism Business Media in 2005.
+The Mix group was sold to Primedia (now RentGroup) in 1990 which subsequently spun them off as part of Prism Business Media in 2005.
 Prism was merged with Penton Media in 2007 by MidOcean Partners and Wasserstein & co.
 Mix and Electronic Musician were then sold by Penton Media to NewBay Media in February 2011.

 In 1988 Act III launched Television Business International in London.
 TBI, as it was known, covers the international television sales and production market.
 It was later sold to Informa Telecoms and Media and has been published under the name TBIvision since 2007.